IBM/db2-samples/rust/README.md

 DBT3514W  The db2prereqcheck utility failed to find the following 32-bit library file only required to support 32-bit non-sql routines: "libstdc++.so.6" provided by the "libstdc++.i686" package.
 ```

-The warnings are referring to 32 bit libraries.
-This can be ignored.
+The warnings refer to 32-bit libraries.
+These can be ignored.
 Otherwise, to get rid of them:

 ```bash
 root@db2samples:~/db2ce/server_dec# dpkg --add-architecture i386